Welcome to the ‘Class of Courage’.

 The school’s learning intentions (6R’s) are again, a key focus for us as we put in place the building blocks for the children so they are ready to move on and become greater independent learners.
 Although Home Learning is considered a choice where children can earn credits to spend on special things in school, we highly recommended that those, especially in Year 6, begin a routine of completing their work at home in preparation for Secondary School.
 This is done with support from home and the class teacher.

-Reading is still really important within the class and this is evident in the range of fiction and non-fiction literature children read throughout the term.
+As ever, reading is still really important within the class and this is evident in the range of fiction and non-fiction literature children read throughout the term.
 Certificates and awards are presented regularly for those reading at home and practicing those key reading skills.

 As we are the older members of the school community, many of the children have extra special responsibilities which include House Captains, leaders of the School Council and Digital Leaders.
 Some of us also become Reading Buddies and support other children in the school with their reading.
 We also represent the school in a variety of activities from sport to music and reading.